dataforgoodfr/batch_5_transplant/README.md

 │
 ├── docs               <- Documentation
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries. (in .gitignore) │
-├── notebooks          <- Jupyter notebooks.
+├── models             <- Trained and serialized models, model predictions, │                         or model summaries. (in .gitignore) ├── notebooks          <- Jupyter notebooks.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── transplant         <- Source code for use in this project.
-│   ├── data           <- Scripts to generate and get data │   │
+│   ├── data           <- Scripts to generate and get data (dataset.py class for instance) │   │
 │   ├── features       <- Scripts to turn raw data into features for modeling │   │